 Tutorial: Review your individual Azure subscription bill

 This tutorial applies only to Azure customers with an individual subscription.
-Common individual subscriptions are those with pay-as-you-go rates purchased directly from the Azure website.
+Common individual subscriptions have pay-as-you-go rates purchased directly from the Azure website.

 In this tutorial, you learn how to: